LubDubDecoder: Bringing Micro-Mechanical Cardiac Monitoring to Hearables: System design

 To address this, we designed a data-driven, temporal segmentation approach to identify and discard segments affected by user movement, rather than relying on band-pass filtering alone.
 We opted to classify and discard 10-second segments that contain motion which avoids the risk of leaving behind short clean fragments that may be too sparse or unreliable to use.

 We recorded a dataset containing six types of motion events: brow raising, chewing, nodding, talking, and walking.
+All recordings were collected from a single subject using in-ear microphones. \rr{This subject was a member of the study team who provided informed written consent prior to any data collection.} \red{For each acoustic event, we recorded 10-second segments, a duration that is in line with standard practice in large scale audio datasets such as AudioSet~\cite{gemmeke2017audio}, which uses this duration to capture sufficient acoustic context for a diverse range of events for use in machine learning models.
+This choice does not limit how frequently our system can output results because (1) a real-time implementation can use a sliding window with a small overlap between windows and (2) our waveform reconstruction model can run in real time and complete inference on a 10 second clip in 19~ms on a smartphone.}

-All recordings were collected from a single subject using in-ear microphones.
-For each acoustic event, we recorded 10-second segments, along with a set of recordings when the user was static and there was no external interference or music playback (Fig.~\ref{fig:waveforms}a).
+We also recorded a set of recordings when the user was static and when there was no external interference or music playback (Fig.~\ref{fig:waveforms}a).
 Fig.~\ref{fig:waveforms}b shows that the various motion types produced distinct signal distortions that were clearly visible and would obscure the smaller heart sounds.

 To distinguish between segments with and without motion, for each audio segment, we preprocess them using Mel-Frequency Cepstral Coefficients (MFCCs), a widely used feature representation in audio analysis~\cite{gupta2013feature}.
 MFCCs capture the short-term power spectrum of a signal in a way that reflects how humans perceive sound.
 In our context, they provided a compact and informative summary of each segment's audio characteristics, which can allow a downstream model to differentiate between silent and motion-contaminated recordings.
 We evaluate the performance of our motion artifact removal pipeline in the evaluation {\bf Sec.~\ref{sec:benchmark}} and demonstrate it can detect and remove time windows with unwanted motion artifacts.